Jignesh Mevani: Early career

 In 2004, Mevani shifted to Mumbai and became a journalist with the Gujarati language news magazine called Abhiyaan.
 He worked at the magazine for three years before quitting journalism to become an activist.
 He also briefly worked for a Gujarati language daily newspaper during this period.
 In his testimony, he states that he "realised that idealism and realism are two different things" and came to the final decision to quit career as a journalist after watching the Gujarati documentary on farmers' suicides called Khedu Mora Re.

 Mevani started his activism through trade unions, and returned to Gujarat in 2008.
 He worked with the RTI activist Bharatsinh Zala with whom he visited several places to study the causes and issues leading to farmers' suicides.
 Eventually, he joined the civil rights organisation run by Mukul Sinha, called Jan Sangharsh Manch (JSM).
 In order to combat issues of discrimination against Dalits, he grew associations with activists such as Manjula Pradeep and Martin Macwan of the Navsarjan Trust and the Dalit Shakti Kendra.
 He also worked with the activist lawyer Girish Patel and the Gandhian activists Chunilal Vaidya for farmers' rights, land reform and the development of sustainable rural economies.
 Subsequently, he began leading an agitation for increasing the salaries of sanitation workers.
 Mevani states that he drew his last salary of ₹15,000 in August 2007 and relied on 10–15 friends to provide him with ₹1,000–1,500 for his monthly expenses in order to continue working as a full time activist.

 In 2009, Mevani had led a JSM survey in the districts of Surendranagar and Ahmedabad to study the distribution of surplus government land to landless Dalits under provisions of the Gujarat Agriculture Land Ceiling Act.
 The findings of the survey revealed that the allotment of land had occurred only on paper and physical transfers of land had been denied.
 Over the course of the following years, he fought a long drawn out campaign over the allotment of land, in the process filing around 110 RTIs till 2015.
-Mevani was encouraged to pursue a degree in law in order to be better equipped to assist individuals in need for legal representation.
+Mevani was encouraged to pursue a degree in law in order to be better equipped to assist individuals in need of legal representation.
 He enrolled in the DT Law College of the Gujarat University while continuing his campaign over land issues during his studies.
 He graduated for a second time with a Bachelor of Laws degree in 2013, and became a practising activist lawyer at the Gujarat High Court, representing landless Dalits in their cases.
 He also joined the Aam Aadmi Party in 2014 and became its Gujarat spokesperson.

 In 2015, Mevani initiated a public interest litigation at the High Court for the allocation of 56,873 acres of surplus government land to landless labourers in Gujarat.
 Due to his activism over the years, he gathered a following and a support base among workers' groups and Dalits.